japila-books/spark-sql-internals/docs/spark-sql-Aggregator.md

 `Aggregator` is used when:

-* link:spark-sql-Expression-SimpleTypedAggregateExpression.adoc#creating-instance[SimpleTypedAggregateExpression] and link:spark-sql-Expression-ComplexTypedAggregateExpression.adoc#creating-instance[ComplexTypedAggregateExpression] are created
+* spark-sql-Expression-SimpleTypedAggregateExpression.md#creating-instance[SimpleTypedAggregateExpression] and spark-sql-Expression-ComplexTypedAggregateExpression.md#creating-instance[ComplexTypedAggregateExpression] are created

-* `TypedAggregateExpression` is requested for the link:spark-sql-Expression-TypedAggregateExpression.adoc#aggregator[aggregator]
+* `TypedAggregateExpression` is requested for the spark-sql-Expression-TypedAggregateExpression.md#aggregator[aggregator]

 .Aggregator Contract
 [cols="1,2",options="header",width="100%"]